Chaparda Project, Gujarat, India

 We offer acupuncture treatments to hundreds of people in this rural community.
 Our team of volunteers include translators and practitioners.

-World Medicine has participated in this project annually for several years now and 2020 sees a team heading there for a 3 week working trip.
+World Medicine has participated in this project annually for several years now and 2020 saw a team heading there for a 3 week working trip.

 Over past years we have worked in the hospital for 2 weeks but have increased the duration of our trip to both meet demand and make our trip more sustainable in the long term.